 TITLE: Program Implementation Guidance

-EFFECTIVE DATE: September 17, 2005
+EFFECTIVE DATE: Upon publication as final in the Pennsylvania Bulletin

 AUTHORITY: The Solid Waste Management Act, Act of July 7, 1980.
 P.L.
-380, No. 97, as amended; the Hazardous Sites Cleanup Act, Act of October 18, 1988, P.L.
-756, No. 108; and the Resource Conservation and Recovery Act (RCRA) 42 U.S.C. §§6901 et seq. as amended.
+380, No. 97, as amended; and the Resource Conservation and Recovery Act (RCRA) 42 U.S.C. §§6901 et seq. as amended.

-POLICY: It shall be the policy of the Bureau of Waste Management (BWM) to incorporate as internal guidance the following standards and guidance for identifying, tracking and resolving violations.
-The BWM is comprised of different programs, (hazardous waste, municipal waste, residual waste, remediation and storage tanks) several of which receive the EPA authorization to implement these programs in the Commonwealth.
-These programs operate with Memorandums of Agreement (MOA) with the EPA, which provides a substantial portion of the funding for the individual programs.
-The MOAs are negotiated with the EPA and require that Bureau staff complete certain actions, at specific facilities within a Federal Fiscal Year.
-This document and other Bureau guidance reflect the MOAs.
+POLICY: It shall be the policy of the Bureau of Waste Management (BWM or Bureau) to incorporate as internal guidance the following standards and guidance for identifying, tracking and resolving violations.
+The BWM is comprised the hazardous waste, municipal waste, and residual waste programs; the hazardous waste program receives EPA authorization to implement the programs in the Commonwealth.
+This program operates with a Memorandum of Agreement (MOA) with the EPA, which provides a substantial portion of the funding for the program.
+The MOA is negotiated with the EPA and requires that Bureau staff complete certain actions, at specific facilities within a Federal Fiscal Year.
+This document and other Bureau guidance reflect the MOA.

 PURPOSE: The purpose of this policy is to establish a formalized methodology by which the BWM will implement a compliance and enforcement program throughout the Commonwealth.